cvrebert/css-mq-parser/README.md

 Usage
 -----

 This package exports one function, which can parse CSS media query expressions and return an AST.
+The parser tolerates several known CSS media query browser hacks, but will throw a `SyntaxError` if the media query expression is severely malformed.
+Note that this module implements a lax/liberal/non-validating parser; even modulo browser hacks, the fact that it parses a given expression successfully does not guarantee that the expression is valid per the relevant CSS specifications.

 ```javascript
 var parseMediaQuery = require('css-mq-parser');